sebesti0n/CameraDetails/README.md

-# Student-Backend
+# CCTVDetails-Backend
-Student Details using expressJs and MongoDB.
+CCTV Details using expressJs and MongoDB.
 Setup REST API